-The Nvidia GeForce RTX 2060 is quite the step up from its predecessor.
+The Nvidia GeForce RTX 2060 is quite a step up from its predecessor.
 Equipped with 6GB of the latest 14Gbps GDDR6 video memory and 50% more CUDA cores, you’re looking at a much more capable graphics card.
-Whereas the Nvidia GTX 1060 was designed for 1080p gaming and could scrape by playing some games at 1,440p, the RTX 2060 has mastered high-frame rate Full HD gaming, delivers excellent 1440p results and even playable 4K gaming hovering around 30 frames per second (fps).
+Whereas the Nvidia GeForce GTX 1060 was designed for 1080p gaming and could scrape by playing some games at 1,440p, the RTX 2060 has mastered high-frame rate Full HD gaming, delivering excellent 1440p results and somewhat playable 4K gaming hovering around 30 frames per second (fps).

-This is all largely thanks to the RTX 2060 being based on a modified version of the Turing TU106 GPU used in the GeForce RTX 2070.
-While this technically means you’re getting a cutdown version of a high-end graphics card, most of its power still carries over and is the very reason why this new ‘mid-range’ card is so capable.
+This is thanks in large part to the RTX 2060 being based on a modified version of the Turing TU106 GPU used in the Nvidia GeForce RTX 2070.
+While this technically means you’re getting a cutdown version of a higher-end graphics card, most of its power still carries over.
+This is the very reason why this new ‘mid-range’ card is so capable.

 CPU: 3.7Ghz Intel Core i7-8700K (hexa-core, 12MB cache, up to 4.7GHz)

 Motherboard: Asus ROG Strix Z390-E Gaming